opensearch-project/documentation-website/_ml-commons-plugin/tutorials/rag-chatbot.md

 Meet the prerequisite and follow Step 1 of the [RAG with a conversational flow agent tutorial]({{site.url}}{{site.baseurl}}/ml-commons-plugin/tutorials/rag-conversational-agent/) to set up the `test_population_data` knowledge base index, which contains US city population data.

-Note the embedding model ID; you'll use it in the next steps.
+Note the embedding model ID; you'll use it in the following steps.

 ## Step 1: Set up a knowledge base